Fosa404/Django-auth-crud/README.md

 I´ve created this project for practice purposes since i´m learning Django.

-####Dependencies used for this project:
+#### Dependencies used for this project:

--django
+- django
--psycopg2
+- psycopg2
--dj-database-url
+- dj-database-url
--psycopg2-binary
+- psycopg2-binary
--whitenoise[brotli]
+- whitenoise[brotli]
--gunicorn
+- gunicorn

 The app is deployed on Render so you can visit the link and see the final outcome. https://django-auth-crud-u5lt.onrender.com